datanav/docs/configuration.rst

         }
     }

-.. _relational_source:
+.. _sql_source:

-The relational database source
+The sql database source
 ------------------------------

-The relational database source is one of the most commonly used data sources.
+The sql database source is one of the most commonly used data sources.
 In short, it presents database ``relations`` (i.e. ``tables``, ``views`` or ``queries``) as a entitiy stream to the Sesam Node.
 It has several options, all of which are presented below with their default values: